Skip to main content

 What evidence-based medications are available to treat AUD?

-• Naltrexone (available in either oral or injectable extended-release forms) works by blocking the opioid receptors in the brain that are involved in the rewarding effects of drinking (see Core article on neuroscience).
+• Naltrexone (available in either oral or injectable extended-release forms) works by blocking the opioid receptors in the brain that are involved in the rewarding effects of drinking alcohol (see Core article on neuroscience).
 The pill is taken once per day whereas the injection is given once per month.
 Naltrexone can be started while a patient is still drinking.

-These medications are vastly underused in treating AUD.
-They are prescribed for only 1.6% of adults with past-year AUD, according to a 2021 analysis.8 Offering medications in primary care can be an effective “foot in the door” and can catalyze change for patients who may be reluctant to accept specialty treatment because of stigma or other barriers.9 Your patients may be unaware of the newer medications (acamprosate and naltrexone) and may consider them more appealing than the older medication (disulfiram) that makes people feel sick if they drink alcohol.10 You can also reassure patients that AUD medications are not addicting and are generally well tolerated.
-Therefore, people who take these medications can also participate in mutual support groups that advise members not to replace one drug of addiction with another.
+Offering medications in primary care can be an effective “foot in the door” and can catalyze change for patients who may be reluctant to seek specialty treatment because of stigma or other barriers.12 Your patients may be unaware of the newer medications (acamprosate and naltrexone) and may consider them more appealing than the older medication (disulfiram) that makes people feel sick if they drink alcohol.13 The American Psychiatric Association also suggests that gabapentin or topiramate be offered as second-line therapy for patients who prefer these medications or haven’t responded to the FDA-approved options.14

 What mutual support group choices are available?

 Mutual support groups may be beneficial for providing a sense of community for those in recovery.
 Groups vary widely in beliefs and demographics, so advise patients who are interested in joining a group to try different options to find a good fit.
-In addition to widely recognized 12-step programs with spiritual components such as AA, a number of secular groups promote abstinence as well, such as SMART Recovery, LifeRing, Women for Sobriety, Secular Organizations for Sobriety, and Secular AA (see Resources, below, for links).
+In addition to widely recognized 12-step programs with spiritual components such as AA, a number of secular groups promote abstinence and recovery as well, such as SMART Recovery, LifeRing, Women for Sobriety, Secular Organizations for Sobriety, and Secular AA (see Resources, below, for links).

 To help patients engage more deeply in their groups and thus obtain optimal outcomes, clinical interventions have been developed such as the twelve-step facilitation treatment mentioned earlier.
-A systematic review found that together, clinically-delivered twelve-step facilitation and AA can be as effective as cognitive behavioral or motivational enhancement therapy at reducing drinking intensity, promoting abstinence, and reducing alcohol-related consequences at 12 months.16 (See Resources for links to therapist manuals to facilitate participation in 12-step and secular mutual help groups.)
+A systematic review found that together, clinically-delivered twelve-step facilitation and AA can be as effective as cognitive behavioral or motivational enhancement therapy at reducing drinking intensity, promoting abstinence, and reducing alcohol-related consequences at 12 months.19 (See Resources for links to therapist manuals to facilitate participation in 12-step and secular mutual support groups.)

 What are the different levels of intensity for AUD treatment?